Tax Alert

 insight featured image

-As a second term for president-elect Donald Trump is on the horizon, Canadian businesses are closely monitoring how US tax policies could shift under his administration’s leadership.
+Canadian businesses are closely monitoring how US tax policies could shift under US President Donald Trump’s leadership.
 Given the interconnectedness of the Canadian and US economies, changes to US tax policies could have ripple effects on cross-border trade, investment, and the Canadian economy.

 Potential tax policy changes